U.S. gasoline prices jump after attacks on Saudi oil facilities -AAA | Devdiscourse

 "Americans can expect local pump prices to start to increase this week.
 The jump could end up being as much as a quarter per gallon throughout this month," said Jeanette Casselano, AAA spokesperson.
 "Whether this is a short or long term trend will be determined by the price of crude oil prices and how quickly the facilities in Saudi Arabia can recover and get back online."

-Most of the price pain at the pump will likely be felt on the West Coast, which accounts for nearly half of all of U.S. crude imports from the kingdom.
-In California, average prices rose 2 cents to $3.65 per gallon on Tuesday, from $3.63 on Monday, AAA said.
+Most of the pain at the pump will likely be felt on the West Coast, which accounts for nearly half of all of U.S. crude imports from the kingdom.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)